 When does the loan have to be paid back?

-Reverse Mortgages do not have to be paid back until the last surviving borrower dies, sells the home, or moves out.
+Reverse Mortgages usually do not have to be paid back until the last surviving borrower dies, sells the home, or moves out.
 The total amount owed at the end of the loan equals all funds loaned from the cash advances you've received, plus the accrued interest.
 Other circumstances that could cause the loan to become due are non-payment of taxes and homeowners insurance, not keeping the property as a principle residence, letting the property deteriorate or violating any of the requirements of the loan documents.

 Are Reverse Mortgages safe?

 The Housing and Urban Development Reverse Mortgages that we carry are developed and regulated by the federal government.
 They are also insured by the Federal Housing Administration.

 The interest rates are calculated using a formula set by the federal government.
 The interest rate at the time of closing is the initial rate for the loan.
 You may choose between monthly or yearly adjustable loans, or the relativley new fixed interest rate reverse mortgage.